Dasharo/docs/docs/variants/asus_kgpe_d16/dasharo-compatibility/usb-boot.md

 **Test steps**

-1. Power off the DUT.
+1. Cut the power off.
-2. Power on the DUT.
+2. Restore power to the DUT.
 3. Wait for boot until `BOOT_MENU_STRING` appears.
 4. Press `BOOT_MENU_KEY` to enter the boot menu.
 5. Check if `USB_STICK` entry is available.